The sap-like substance, which has a unique sweet and smoky aroma, has a wide range of uses.

 The essential oil has been part of medical practice in traditional therapies for millennia.

-Myrrh is mentioned in the New Testament as one of the three gifts the three wise men brought to Jesus when he was born (Gold, Frankincense and Myrrh).
+Myrrh is mentioned in the New Testament as one of the three gifts the three wise men brought to Jesus when he was born.
+The gifts were gold, frankincense, and myrrh.

-People are advised not to consume high amounts of myrrh as it can potentially cause severe heart irregularities, according to a study published in the journal Phytotherapy Research3.
+People are advised not to consume high amounts of myrrh as it can potentially cause severe heart irregularities, according to a study published in the journal Phytotherapy Research.

 In addition, people who have sensitive skin may develop allergic contact dermatitis.
-The finding was reported in a study published in Contact Dermatitis.4
+The finding was reported in a study published in Contact Dermatitis.

 Women who are pregnant should avoid taking myrrh by mouth as it may be a cause of miscarriage.